 The piano department of Cincinnati Music Academy is supervised by CMA co-owner Amy Immerman, and run by Natasha Pence, Assistant Director, Piano and Keyboards.

 To contact the Piano Department, email firstname.lastname@example.org or call 513-891-7714.

 Piano Lessons Options

 Suzuki lessons are geared toward students as young as age 4.
 The Suzuki method is also called the “Mother Tongue” approach because students learn to play first, and then learn to read music later, just as we teach children how to speak.
 The Suzuki method requires a dedicated parent to attend every lesson, and practice daily with the student at home.

 Traditional piano lessons are geared toward students of all ages who will learn independently.
 For a child, the parent may choose to sit in on the lesson, but it is not required.
 The parents’ role for the young traditional student is to help the student establish a daily routine of practicing at home, provide an inviting environment at home for the student to practice, and transport the child to and from lessons.

 CMA offers pop, jazz, and improvisation lessons to teenagers and adults.
 Our instructors can help students prepare for being in a band, school jazz ensemble auditions and performances.
 Learn how to read from fake books, real books, learn chords, accompaniment styles, and how to improvise.

 Many of our teachers participate in this nationally esteemed curriculum, founded by the Royal Conservatory of Music in Toronto.
-CMA is proud to be a Founding School of the Music Development Program.
+CMA is proud to be a Founding School of the Royal Conservatory.

 Enjoy Recreational Music Making in a stress free class environment.
 Classes are offered for both beginning students and those with prior experience.
 A variety of keyboard related classes, including improvisation, chords, and composition are also offered.
 Click here for more information.